Education Française Bay Area

-Education Française Bay Area or EFBA (French Education Bay Area) is a French language nonprofit dedicated to promoting a bilingual French education in the San Francisco Bay Area.
-The organization is modeled after a similar nonprofit in New York, EFNY.
-With the arrival of COVID-19, EFBA's program have transitioned online.
+Education Française Bay Area or EFBA (French Education Bay Area) is a French-language non-profit dedicated to promoting a bilingual French education in the San Francisco Bay Area.
+The organization is modeled after a similar non-profit in New York, EFNY.
 EFBA was founded in 2009.
+Upon the arrival of COVID-19, EFBA's program was transitioned to being web-based.